exonum/exonum-doc/src/architecture/storage.md

 - truncate the list to the specific length
 - clear the table (removing all stored values)

-List value does not support inserting in the middle (although it is still possible to do manually).
+`ListIndex` does not support inserting elements in the middle of the list (although it is still possible to do so manually).

 `ListIndex` saves its elements to the internal `base` map with element indices as keys.
 The list length also is saved at `base` with an